lorcie/my-insights-service/README.md

 ## Introduction <a name="introduction"></a>

-This project combines **Google Agent Development Kit** Java Application with **ModelContextProtocol** MCP server based on **Qloo Insights API** by SSE, in order to enable users to search for tag / audiences types and/or get Entities recommendation based on the user criteria filter
+This project proposes various integrations  ( **Google Agent Development Kit** Java Application, **Claude Desktop** MCP server confiruation, **N8N** Automation tool) to a custom Insights  **ModelContextProtocol** MCP server based on **Qloo Insights API** by SSE, in order to enable users to search for tag / audiences types and/or get Entities recommendation based on the user criteria filter

 Some details about Architecture, Usage and Screenshots (executions, codesets samples) are presented below.